NaveedHossain2026/CST8917-Assignment2/README.md

 AI tools (Claude), was used during this project to help write code, fix errors, draft the comparison analysis and slides, and solve Azure Portal issues, following the assignment’s AI policy.
 I personally tested and verified all code and rewrote the analysis in my own words based on my experience building both versions

-Overall, I would choose Durable Functions for this workflow because it provides more control, easier debugging, and better support for manager approval and timeouts.
-I would choose Logic Apps when visual design, easy service integration, and monitoring are more important than having detailed control over the code.